berkeleynerd/lsp_client/README.md

   `lsp_client-YYYYMMDD-HHMMSS.log` into the current directory; when the value is a directory or file path, logs are written there instead.
 Leaving the variable unset keeps tracing disabled with zero overhead.

+## macOS toolchain fix

+macOS users must run `./fix_toolchain.sh` (present in this directory) whenever the GNAT toolchain is freshly installed via `alr`.
+It wipes the bundled `include-fixed` headers and updates the SDK symlink so GNAT can compile the C sources that ship with dependencies such as `gnatcoll` and `ncursesada`.
+Skip this step on non-macOS hosts.